deepesdl/deep-code/README.md

 providing different utility functions.
 Use the --help option with these subcommands to get more details on usage.

+The CLI retrieves the Git username and personal access token from a hidden file named .gitaccess.
+Ensure this file is located in the same directory where you execute the CLI command.

 ###  deep-code publish-product

 Publish a dataset which is a result of an experiment to the EarthCODE